 When LeBron James humiliated Dan Gilbert on national television eight years ago, NBA owners were livid.
 Unused to power being yanked from them in a sucker punch, NBA owners were willing to cancel the 2011 season to protest.
 It was their version of taking a knee, willing as they were to shutter the league and thrust into financial stress the support personnel that needed the NBA to make a living.
 But rich men weren’t empathic to the working class providers.
 Their entire goal was to find a way to prevent what happened to them in the summer of 2010 when the NBA’s marquis player held the league hostage and then on national television changed the fortunes of one of their own.

 Before the lockout of 2011, the reorganized Miami Heat lost in the NBA Finals to the Dallas Mavericks.
 LeBron James was called The Frozen One after his performance.
 He was neither hero nor savior.
 The billionaire owner class was smug and rejoiceful at his failure.
-If 40% of white Americans thought Dr. King got what he deserved on April 4, 1968, than more than 80% of NBA owners thought LeBron James deserved being the center of blame for the Heat loss.
+More than 80% of NBA owners thought LeBron James deserved being the center of blame for the Heat loss.
 James had made their life more difficult by taking his career into his own hands and bypassing the usual chain of command.

 Sports badly wants to be another version of the military.
 The do-what-you-are-told mantra of the armed services is idolized because it draws a line between the powerful and powerless and creates a service class.
 Creativity and individuality isn’t a military value, conformity is.
 Sports recklessly uses war metaphors to self-describe, the constant reference to warriors and kill the enemy and be a solider.
 It creates a false perception.
 The NBA isn’t the military.
 It is a league of young men with a skill who are paid handsomely and when their contracts are up they can change jobs.
 It is a league of elite talent; that talent plays by a different set of rules.